chailam/Assembly-Language/README.md

 # Assembly-Language
-The Assembly Language Learnt (MIPS & MARIE)
+The Assembly Language Programe including MIPS & MARIE.

-## MIPS Assembly Language (Small Tasks)
+## MIPS Assembly Language (Base 64-decoder written in MIPS)

 ### Objective:
+This MIPS program reads lines of Base 64-encoded text from standard input, and outputs the decoded bytes to standard output.

+The progam is under folder `MIPS Base64 Decoder`.

+### Instructions
+1. Download the program that simulator that runs MIPS32 programs, such as SPIM or MARS.
+In this example, we are using [MARS](https://courses.missouristate.edu/kenvollmar/mars/).
+2. Change directory to the file directory that contains the MIPS program and run in Command Prompt with format:
+`java -jar [Location_to_MARS_Simulator] [<]Location_to_MIPS_base64_decoder.asm] < [<]Location to the sample encoded file]`
+such as
+`java -jar Mars4_5.jar MIPS_base64_decoder.asm < base64_encoded_file/sample.base64`

+[screenshot]

+## MIPS Assembly Language (Several Tasks)
+### Objective:
-The task involves implementing several small tasks in MIPS assembly language, each corresponding to a specific function.
+The task involves implementing several tasks in MIPS assembly language, each corresponding to a specific function.
 These tasks are initially defined and implemented in Python, then translated into MIPS assembly.

 ## Tasks:
+The tasks is under folder `MIPS Tasks`.

 1. **leap_year**: Determines if a given year is a leap year.